Research discovery and synthesis

 Keep track of arXiv papers and the tweet mini-commentaries that your friends are discussing on Twitter.

-Because somehow some researchers have time for Twitter and the opinions of such multitasking prodigies are probably worthy of note.
-That is sadly beyond my own modest capacities.
-Anyway, great hack, good luck.
+Somehow, some researchers have time for Twitter.
+The opinions of such multitasking prodigies are probably worthy of note.

 - Journal / Author Name Estimator identifies potential collaborators and journals by semantic similarity search on the abstract